giancarlok/nips-compbio-paper-2016/paper-documents/prof-cho-notes.md

 * So far we have learned local dependencies with different radii.
 * If there is still more complex long-term dependencies, we might use LSTM to complement what shallow nets cant learn.
+* instead of feeding one embedded amino acid at a time into the LSTM, we would feed Z_0, Z_1,...